cycl00ps/ai-lab/docker/bedrock/README.md

 ```
 *Note the default API key to access the container is "bedrock"*

-To test the container is running you can use curl to connect and list all models (note I have piped into jq for readability, ensure you have that installed.:
+To test the container is running you can use curl to connect and list all models (note I have piped into jq for readability, ensure you have that installed):

 ```
 curl http://IPADDRESS:PORT/api/v1/models   -H "Content-Type: application/json"   -H "Authorization: Bearer bedrock" | jq